Don Drysdale: Pitching style

 Standing at 6 ft 5 in, Drysdale was known to use brushback pitches and a sidearm fastball to intimidate batters.
 He gained a reputation for intimidation similar to his fellow Hall of Famer and contemporary Bob Gibson.
-Sal Maglie, also known for brushback pitches, taught him how to pitch aggressively when both were Dodger teammates in the 1950s.
+Sal Maglie, also known for brushback pitches, taught him how to pitch aggressively when they were Dodger teammates in the 1950s.
 Drysdale led the NL in hit batsmen for four straight seasons from 1958 to 1961, and again in 1965.
 His 154 career hit batsmen is a modern National League record.

 Fellow Hall of Famer Frank Robinson said of him, "He was mean enough to do it, and he did it continuously.
 You could count on him doing it.
 And when he did it, he just stood there on the mound and glared at you to let you know he meant it."
 Of his former teammate, Maglie said: "I don't think Don has ever tried intentionally to send someone to the hospital.
 A pitcher needs to pitch inside.
 And if one of your teammates goes down, you do what you have to do to even the score, plain and simple."